RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

 > New concept of Wardrop Cyclical Equiblibruim is both optimal and fair for CAVs as we show [here](https://arxiv.org/pdf/2507.19675)

 Connected and Autonomous Vehicles (CAVs) open the possibility for centralised routing with full compliance, making System Optimal traffic assignment attainable.
 However, as System Optimum makes some drivers better off than others, voluntary acceptance seems dubious.
-To overcome this issue, we propose a new concept of Wardropian cycles, which, in contrast to previous utopian visions, makes the assignment fair on top of being optimal, which amounts to satisfaction of both Wardrop's principles.
+To overcome this issue, we propose a new concept of _Wardropian cycles_, which, in contrast to previous utopian visions, makes the assignment fair on top of being optimal, which amounts to satisfaction of both Wardrop's principles.
 Such cycles, represented as sequences of permutations to the daily assignment matrices, always exist and equalise, after a limited number of days, average travel times among travellers (like in User Equilibrium) while preserving everyday optimality of path flows (like in System Optimum).
-In Barcelona, 670 vehicle-hours of Price-of-Anarchy are eliminated using cycles with a median length of 11 days-though 5% of cycles exceed 90 days.
+In Barcelona, 670 vehicle-hours of Price-of-Anarchy are eliminated using cycles with a median length of 11 days.

 <p align="center">
 <img width="350" src="/./assets/img/grafika_latest.png" alt="drawing" />